arnius88/InternalAudit/README.md

 This project comprises of three documents:</b>

-1. [_Controls assessment_](https://github.com/arnius88/InternalAudit/blob/main/1.Controls%20assessment.pdf), where I was able to list the current assets and assess and prioritize the need to implement various administrative, technical and physical controls across the company.
+1. [_Controls assessment_](https://github.com/arnius88/InternalAudit/blob/main/1.Controls%20assessment.pdf), where I listed the current assets.
+Following this, I assessed and prioritized the need to implement various administrative, technical and physical controls across the company.
 2. [_Compliance checklist_](https://github.com/arnius88/InternalAudit/blob/main/2.Compliance%20checklist.pdf), where I was able to determine the compliance regulations and policies that the company needs to adhere to in order to do business online and outside of the U.S.
 3. [_Stakeholder memorandum_](https://github.com/arnius88/InternalAudit/blob/main/3.Stakeholder%20memorandum.pdf), is a final document where I included the scope, goals, findings and final recommendations to be reported to the stakeholder in order to seek approval to boost security.
 <br/>